Spiroplasma: Phylogeny

+In arthropods

 Insect symbioses

-Many Spiroplasma strains are vertically-transmitted endosymbionts of Drosophila species, with a variety of host-altering mechanisms similar to Wolbachia.
+Many Spiroplasma strains are vertically transmitted endosymbionts of Drosophila species, with a variety of host-altering mechanisms similar to Wolbachia.
 These strains are from the Spiroplasma poulsonii clade, and can have important effects on host fitness.
 The S. poulsonii strain of Drosophila neotestacea protects its host against parasitic nematodes.
 This interaction is an example of defensive symbiosis, where the fitness of the symbiont is intricately tied to the fitness of the host.
 The D. neotestacea S. poulsonii also defends its fly host from infestation by parasitic wasps.
 The mechanism through which S. poulsonii attacks nematodes and parasitic wasps relies on the presence of toxins called ribosome-inactivating proteins (RIPs), similar to Sarcin or Ricin.
-These toxins depurinate a conserved adenine site in eukaryotic 28s ribosomal RNA called the Sarcin-Ricin loop by cleaving the N-glycosidic bond between the rRNA backbone and the adenine.
+These toxins depurinate a conserved adenine site in eukaryotic 28S ribosomal RNA called the Sarcin-Ricin loop by cleaving the N-glycosidic bond between the rRNA backbone and the adenine.
 Spiroplasma associations highlight a growing movement to consider heritable symbionts as important drivers in patterns of evolution.
+Protection against wasp attack can be thermally sensitive, ablated at lower environmental temperatures.